alebr001/robotframework-realtimeresults/README.md

 # RealtimeResults

 **RealtimeResults** is a modular system for collecting, processing, and visualizing test results, logs, and metrics in real time.
-It started as a Robot Framework listener but now supports application log ingestion and metric tracking as well.
-It works locally and in CI/CD pipelines.
+It started as a Robot Framework listener but now also supports application log ingestion and basic metric tracking.
+It works both locally and in CI/CD pipelines.

 ## Features